JuliaSukharkova/forms/README.md

 ## 🚀 Features

 - **🎯 Drag & Drop Form Builder**: Create dynamic forms on `FormEditorPage` using `@dnd-kit` (text, dropdowns, checkboxes, multi-select, time pickers).
+- **🧠 AI Form Assistant (powered by Gemini AI)**: You can describe any form in natural language — and it gets built automatically!
+- **🌍 Multilingual support**: The app now supports English, Russian, and Polish.
+It automatically detects your system language and allows manual switching any time.
 - **⏱️ Form Timer**: Track and limit form completion time on `FormSubmitPage` with a custom `Timer` component and warnings.
 - **📝 Form Submission**: User-friendly forms with validation using React Hook Form on `FormSubmitPage`.
 - **📊 Analytics & CSV Export**: Visualize responses with Recharts (pie charts) on `FormResponsesPage` and export to CSV.